© RESEARCHERS PLEASE ACKNOWLEDGE OR CITE REFERENCES FROM THIS WEBSITE

 The purpose of this page is to discover a means of correctly citing sources on the Internet--including images--for academic and other research purposes.
 Most internet websites have a title.
 Authorship of a website is often unclear or omitted.
 However, the authors of particular pages can often be located in the meta-tags.

 Another major hurdle is how internet browsers and windows display settings can affect how you see a particular website.
-Therefore, unless you are using Netscape Gold 3 (now outdated), with a display setting of 600 x 800, you will not be seeing this page as it was originally designed to be seen.
+Therefore, unless you are using Netscape Gold 3 (now long outdated), with a display setting of 600 x 800, you will not be seeing this page as it was originally designed to be seen.

 One obvious way of citing a particular page is to print it out, so as to also include the full internet address.
 This printed page is 'evidence' that the source existed (even if the website is later moved, or removed from the internet altogether), and can be added to your sources and citations, or used as an addendum.